Havana Travel Guide: Things to do in Havana Cuba

 The Cuban capital city of Havana requires no introduction.
 Situated in the Caribbean, Havana is the gate-way to Cuba.
 With a population of over 2 million (c.
 2018) Havana is the cultural, historical and political hub of the country.
 Truly if you wish to understand Cuba, you have to include Havana in your Cuba travel itinerary.
-Havana can offer explanation as to why Cuba had the revolutionary past, its status with the world today and its new future.
+Havana can offer an explanation as to why Cuba had the revolutionary past, its status with the world today and its new future.
 Havana’s heart is depicted in Old Havana streets – colorful, free and spirited in nature.
 If you are visiting Havana Cuba read this ultimate guide to the city.
-This Havana Cuba guide includes travel tips, sightseeing guide, restaurants and epic experiences to make your travel memorable.
+This Havana travel guide includes travel tips, sightseeing guide with the fun things to do in Havana Cuba, restaurants and epic experiences to make your travel memorable.

-Sightseeing in Havana Cuba (includes Havana Cuba Streets)
+Things to do in Havana Cuba – Havana Travel Guide (with Havana Cuba Streets)

 There is so much to see in Havana.
-Each neighbourhood in Havana city will open up its interesting history and colorful vibe.
-Havana in divided into the following neighbourhoods –
+Each neighborhood in Havana city will open up its interesting history and colorful vibe.
+Havana in divided into the following neighborhoods –

-- La Habana Vieja or Old Havana is the historic colonial heart of Havana (located on the Eastern side of the city)
+- La Havana Vieja or Old Havana is the historic colonial heart of Havana (located on the Eastern side of the city)

 - Centro Habana or Central Havana is mainly a residential area and has some commercial buildings too (located on the northern edge by the Malecón/waterfront)

-- Malecón is an esplanade, roadway and seawall which stretches along the coast-line in Havana (consists of the Harbour front and Havana Port)
+- Malecón is an esplanade, roadway and seawall which stretches along the coast-line in Havana (consists of the Harbor front and Havana Port)

 - Vedado is an upscale/urban mix of middle- to upper-class houses and businesses (it includes the Hotel Nacional and extends south to the Plaza de la Revolución)